 APA formatting is a set of rules and guidelines for styling your paper and citing your sources.
 If you need help setting up your paper in APA style, the following document can be downloaded and used as a template for your APA-styled papers:

 Want to see some key differences between APA 6th and 7th editions?
-Take a look at the following infographic:
+Take a look at the following APA key changes infographic or the APA complete changes guide:

 To meet current APA style requirements, follow these guidelines: